shalini1194/IACN/README.md

 # IACN
+This is code for paper titled- IACN: Influence-aware and Attention-basedCo-evolutionary Network for Recommendation
 ## Code setup

 To initialize the directories needed to store data and outputs, use the following command.
 This will create data/, saved_models/, and results/ directories.